Endorsements

 Questionnaire deadline

-Completes candidate questionnaire or ballot measure questionnaire and submits it to the PEC
+Complete candidate or ballot measure questionnaire and submit it to the PEC

 Endorsement Resolution deadline